 This should come as no surprise to those of you who read my monthly columns or have met me in your circuit board facility; remember that time is money.
 And the longer a problem goes unresolved, the more money and certainly future customer goodwill can be lost.
 When being called on to solve technical issues—whether it is a delamination situation, copper plating failures, or solderability defects—I stress a few simple rules:

 - Walk the line and watch the operators in action.

 - Check rinse water quality and dwell times.
 Are you rinsing away the contaminants or simply dragging them along with the boards to the next critical process?

 - And the biggest sin, “Yes, everything in the chemistry is being controlled per the datasheet.”

 What I’m saying here is quite simple: develop the troubleshooting skills necessary to solve process problems efficiently.

-To read the full version of this article which appeared in the April 2018 issue of PCB007 Magazine, click here.
+To read this entire column, which appeared in the December 2019 issue of PCB007 Magazine, click here.